reyadussalahin/problem-solving/README.md

 3. Add a README.md file in the solution folder to explain the solutions
 ### README in category
 It should explain what the category.
 Let us take data structure as an example.
 We should try to explain:
-1. what is data structure
+1. What is data structure
-2. why it is needed
+2. Why it is needed
-3. some examples of data structures
+3. Some examples of data structures
-4. some use case of data structures etc.
+4. Some use case of data structures etc.

 **N.B. :**